 Apply for and get matched to paid freelance projects commissioned by industry clients while building your CV and portfolio.
 Register with CEC’s Freelance Agency on the Enterprise Journey, for weekly bulletins on paid commissions, competitions and freelance opportunities sourced by the CEC and our industry partners.

-NB: If you are an international student on a Tier 4 Visa, you cannot apply for paid freelance work or projects; UK government laws restrict Tier 4 Visa holders from being self-employed or undertaking any self-employed work.
+NB: If you are an international student on a Student Visa, you cannot apply for paid freelance work or projects; UK government laws restrict Student Visa holders from being self-employed or undertaking any self-employed work.

 Industry networking events